Unleash/yggdrasil/yggdrasilffi/README.md

 ## Generate Headers

-For languages that need the C ABI you can use cbindgen to generate the headers.
+For languages that need the C ABI, like PHP and Go, you can use cbindgen to generate the headers.

 ```bash